christophihl/startupengineer/content/_repos/dat_sci_2/01_intro_r.md

 ### Compiling on your local computer

-1. Make sure the `rmarkdown` package and all it's dependencies are installed in RStudio:
+1. Make sure the `rmarkdown` package and all it's dependencies are installed in RStudio: Open RStudio, click the packages tab in the lower right hand corner, click install packages, type in `rmarkdown`, make sure "install dependencies" is clicked on, then press install (alternatively run `install.packages("rmarkdown", dependencies = TRUE)` in the console).

+2. Only necessary if you do not have the most recent version of RStudio installed: Install Quarto

+What is Quarto?
+Quarto is a scientific publishing tool built on Pandoc that allows R, Python, Julia, and ObservableJS users to create dynamic documents, websites, books and more.

+Quarto is now included with RStudio v2022.07.1+ so no need for a separate download/install if you have the latest version of RStudio!

+Quarto will work with RStudio v2022.02+, but you’ll need to install Quarto separately [here](https://quarto.org/docs/get-started/) (we recommend just installing the most up to date version of RStudio).

 ***
 **macOS only**: Install the Apple `Xcode` developer tools.